 HITCHHIKING TO THE SURF

 I threw most my plans out the window while backpacking the coast of El Salvador in fall of 2017, after an enriching two weeks in Honduras and Guatemala.
-One day in this small Central American country quickly became two, two became three, and before I knew it, I had spent nearly a week doing little more than eat pupusas, ride motorcycles and surf.
+One day in this small Central American country quickly became two, two became three, and before I knew it, I had spent nearly a week doing little more than eat pupusas, ride bikes and surf.

 Day One: Panajachel to El Tunco